-Conception is a single-player experience which acts as a tool for creators to use as a jump-starter for developing a game.
-While only one person controls Conception's user interface through a mouse device, allowing a team of more than one person is another great option prior to a brainstorming session.
+Conception is a tool for devs to use as a jump-starter for developing a game.
+While only one person controls Conception's user interface through a mouse device, allowing a team of more than one person is another option for a brainstorming session.

 To use Conception as a brainstorming tool, the user selects the GENERATE! option which provides a randomly generated list of requirements for the creator to abide by.
 The list contains one constraint from each group: a topic, a mechanic, a dynamic, an aesthetic, a theme, and a genre/system.
 Once the constraints have been generated, the creator begins developing their game while incorporating those constraints.